aws-samples/amazon-mq-workshop/README.md

 * **[Lab 3: Using Publish-Subscribe Messaging Using Topics](/labs/lab-3.md)** - In this exercise you will learn how to achieve Publish-Subscribe messaging with Amazon MQ using topics.
 The behavior of a message topic is that a message published onto the topic will be received by all subscribers of that topic, so that there is 1:n relationship between sender and receivers for each published message.

-* **[Lab 4: Active MQ Broker Statistics](/labs/lab-4.md)** - Apache Active MQ comes with an embedded web console, which provides useful broker statistics.
-We will discover these statistics and learn a bit more about the web console features:
-  * How to create a new queue/topic
-  * How to purge all messages from one queue
-  * How to send a messages to a queue/topic using the web console
+* **[Lab 4: Testing a Broker Fail-Over](/labs/lab-4.md)** - Let's figure out how the broker fail-over in a Multi-AZ set-up works, what the impact for the clients is, and how long it will take to recover.
+We will have a sender and receiver running during this fail-over and observe their behavior.

 * **[Lab 5: Set-Up Amazon CloudWatch to Monitor Our Broker](/labs/lab-5.md)** - In this exercise, we will have a closer look to broker, queue and topic metrics that are provides via CloudWatch metrics.
 We will also create a CloudWatch alarm which will trigger an e-mail as soon as there are messages in the **ActiveMQ.DLQ** queue.
 The **ActiveMQ.DLQ** queue is a special queue used by Amazon MQ to store messages that failed to be processed multiple times (so called "poison messages").

 * **[Lab 6: Tighten up Security with Access Control](/labs/lab-6.md)** - Apache Active MQ provides out of the box a feature which allows to define fine grained access control policies per queue/topic.
 In this lab we will configure access control policies for a queue and topic and see how it works.

-* **[Lab 7: Testing a Broker Fail-Over](/labs/lab-7.md)** - Let's figure out how the broker fail-over in a Multi-AZ set-up works, what the impact for the clients is, and how long it will take to recover.
-We will have a sender and receiver running during this fail-over and observe their behavior.
+* **[Lab 7: Active MQ Broker Statistics](/labs/lab-7.md)** - Apache Active MQ comes with an embedded web console, which provides useful broker statistics.
+We will discover these statistics and learn a bit more about the web console features:
+  * How to create a new queue/topic
+  * How to purge all messages from one queue
+  * How to send a messages to a queue/topic using the web console

 * **[Lab 8: Protocol Interoperability](/labs/lab-8.md)** - In this exercise, you are connecting one of the message producers to the broker and start sending messages.
 You also connect one of the message consumers to the broker, using a different protocol.
 We will repeat set-up this with multiple protocol combinations to figure out which protocol conversions are supported by Amazon MQ.